-A retaining wall is a structure designed to sustain the material pressure of earth or other materials as grains, ores, etc
+A retaining wall is a structure designed to sustain the material pressure of earth or other materials such as grains, ores, etc

 Gravity Retaining wall structure: